bendtherules/bendtherules.github.com/posts/function-name-binding.md

 # How does function.name and name binding work?

 # Intro

 Whenever you are writing a recursive function, there is a small question you have to answer mentally - **how can this function call itself**?

 To start off, there is `arguments.callee` - which seems like a decent option, but it is considered a legacy artifact - which is [not allowed in strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments/callee) and doesn't work within arrow functions.
-So, when you declare a function - now you have to know exactly what variable javascript creates for this function and in which scope - so that you can call it correctly.
+So, when you declare a function - now you have to know exactly what variable javascript creates for this function internally - so that you can call it correctly.

 When you write a function, you are (often) not declaring a var/let/const yourself.
-So, how exactly does the engine create this variable, which points back to the function?
+So, how exactly does the js engine create this variable, which points back to the function?
 That's all this article is about.

 # Function.name and name binding